GluuFederation/gluu-docker/examples/kubernetes/aws/README.md

 # Amazon Web Services (AWS)

-## Installation using different load balancers:
+## Installation using different load balancers

-A label will be shown for the commands to follow for each load balancer. **Only follow instructions that include the applicable tag for the load balancer in use.
-If there is no tag specified that means the commands are applicable to all load balancers in use.** These are example deployments and we highly recommend using your own custome DNS entries .
-This is especially important when choosing a load balancer of type ALB or NLB.
+A label is shown for commands that apply to each type of load balancer. **Only follow instructions that include the applicable tag for the load balancer in use.
+If no tag is specified, the command is applicable to all load balancers.**

+These are example deployments and we highly recommend using your own custom DNS entries.
+This is especially important with an ALB or NLB load balancer.

 - Classic Load Balancer - ![CDNJS](https://img.shields.io/badge/CLB--green.svg)